October Hounds

 Getting a puppy from Erin

 Erin has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

 Price

 “Each puppy comes with AKC registration, AKC Reunite microchip, comfort blanket and puppy welcome kit with toys and information, first round of shots, deworming, early puppy pad training, and will have been very lovingly socialized with our children and other animals. :).
 We do charge a deposit to hold your puppy and remove it from our listings.
-Once we have asked for a deposit we allow 24 hours to complete it, then we must move on to the next person on the waitlist.
+Once we have mutually agreed that a certain puppy is a good fit for your family and you are ready for the next step, I will send a formal deposit request through Good Dog.
+We allow 24 hours to complete it, and after that time we may move on to the next person on the waitlist.
 The deposit is put towards the total cost, the remaining balance is due by the time your puppy is 8 weeks old.
 The deposit is non refundable because we turn away any other interested puppy parents from your reserved pup.”

 Contract & health guarantee